pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_burnsample.rst

 .. figure:: images/plots/unfolding/new/burnsample/test_primary_model/unfolding_flux_systematics_weight_col_shift_primary_models_comparison.png
     :width: 600px

     : Study of the impact of the primary cosmic-ray model on the unfolded flux using the burnsample MC.
 The unfolding algorithm is trained on the four different primary models, and then the same pseudo test dataset sampled from an H3a distribution is unfolded.
 The ratio to the true H3a MC distribution is shown.
+The uncertainties come from the inverse of the Hesse matrix (not systematic scaling of the effective area is included here).
 Within the uncertainties, the results are compatible.
 Thus, the burnsample unfolding is robust against changes in the primary cosmic-ray model.

 Data
 ----